Skip to primary navigation Skip to content Skip to footer

 Like any Maui snorkeling site, do not get in the ocean if you are not a strong swimmer.
 Our dive team has rescued panicked snorkelers at Kapalua Bay.
 If you are not a strong swimmer, use a flotation device!

 Once you reach the water’s edge, you notice that lava rocks border the entry to the site.
 There is not much of a beach!
-We recommend you have water shoes or foot protection as you venture on the rocks near the water.
-One entrance into the ocean is an old boat ramp, which can be very slippery, so go slowly.
-The best area for snorkeling is along the right side of the bay.
-The swim out to the coral reef is long, so you must be a strong swimmer or use a flotation device and fins.
+We recommend water shoes or foot protection as you venture on the rocks near the water.
+One entrance into the ocean is an old boat ramp, which can be very slippery.
+It is best to use caution if you enter here.

 What Can I See at Honolua Bay Beach?